cbsinteractive/create-tfc-workspace-action/README.md

 # Create TFC Workspace

-This action is used to create and delete Terraform Cloud workspaces.
+This action is used to create Terraform Cloud workspaces.

 ## Inputs